 - Gradually increase interaction under controlled circumstances.

-- Reward calm behavior.
+- Reward calm behaviour.

-Handling and Touch Desensitization Techniques
+Handling and Touch Desensitisation Techniques

 Hand Feeding Exercises